bradflaugher/AI-101/README.md

 * Feel free to skim this, or read in detail any essay with a title that speaks to you.
 [Free Software, Free Society](https://www.gnu.org/philosophy/fsfs/rms-essays.pdf)
 * [Notes on The Software Paradox](https://baus.net/the-software-paradox/) or [The Software Paradox (Full Book)](https://www.amazon.com/Software-Paradox-Rise-Commercial-Market/dp/1491900938)

-## Lesson 3: Loading Data Types, More Statistics
+## Lesson 3: Pandas, Loading Data Types, More Statistics

 ### Topics
 * ETL: What is it and why do we need it?
 * Demonstration: Numbers are Data
 * Demonstration: Text is Data
 * Demonstration: Images are Data
+* Pandas: what is it and why do we use it?
 * Discussion: Data Collection, ETL and "glue code"

 ### Final Project Update